ben-laufer/DMRichR/README.md

 8. Gene region and CpG annotations and plots (hg38, mm10, or rn6)
 9. Manhattan and Q-Qplots
 10. Blocks of methylation and background blocks

-## DMR Interpretation

-Fold changes are not utilized in this workflow.
-Rather, the focus is the beta coefficient, which is representative of the average [effect size](https://www.leeds.ac.uk/educol/documents/00002182.htm); however, it is on the scale of the [arcsine transformed differences](https://www.ncbi.nlm.nih.gov/pubmed/29481604) and must be divided by π (3.14) to be similar to the mean methylation difference over a DMR, which is provided in the `percentDifference` column.
-You can also read a general summary of the drmseq approach on [EpiGenie](https://epigenie.com/dmrseq-powers-whole-genome-bisulfite-sequencing-analysis/).

 ## Citation